-Dont: Don’t be in a rush to leave your full-time job/business until you learn the tricks of the trade.
+Dont: Don’t be in a rush to leave your full-time job/business until you learn the tips for new investors

 So in nutshell, this is how you can start your trading / investing journey for cryptocurrency.
 Your buzzwords to learn technical analysis is: How to trade Support & Resistance Zones?
 How to spot & trade Price Action ? & What is Trend Trading.

 You don’t need to bother much about fundamental analysis for cryptocurrency because irrespective of whoever claims whatever there is nothing fundamental about crypto at the moment.
 It may change in the future but for now its all about pump & dump for the most part but luckily even they follow Technical Levels which does give you a window of opportunity to learn & master Technical Analysis which can be used across other asset classes too in future.